IBM/SalesEnablement-VMware-L3/docs/index.md

 !!!
 Warning "Maintenance outage on Thursday, January 11 starting at 1p.m.
 EST"

-    On thursday, January 11, 2024 beginning at 1p.m.
+    On Thursday, January 11, 2024 beginning at 1p.m.
 EST, one of the VMware as a Service (VMwaaS) instances (**se-le-site**) wil undergo maintenance.
 During this maintenance, the underlying VMware NSX-T deployment will be upgraded.
 This event is expected to last approximately 4 hours.
 The site and the 2 associated virtual data centers (se-l3-development and se-l3-test) will be unavailable during this period.
 This outage only affects your ability to complete the **Using VMware Cloud Director** section of this demonstration.

     Once the maintenance is complete, this warning message will be removed.